0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 ![image](https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/98511bf0-aba5-4bde-ba67-4c324d1e0e4e)

-* ***pip:*** CARLA will need to install some python package, and to do that, you will need the Python Package Installer software, which is abbreviated as pip.
+* ***pip:*** CARLA will need to install some python packages, and to do that, you will need the Python Package Installer software, which is abbreviated as pip.
 There is a pip version for python2, called pip, and another to python3, called pip3.
 To install this 2 versions of pip, please check if you already have them, by this command.

 This for pip (python2)
 ```bash